987839088534212

 Nevada

-In Nevada, legislation passed the Patient Protection and Safe Staffing Bill (SB 362) in 2009, which requires hospitals to have staff committees that oversee nursing staff and implement policies to ensure safe and appropriate patient care.
+The state of Nevada passed the Patient Protection and Safe Staffing Bill (SB 362) in 2009.
+This legislation requires hospitals to have staff committees that oversee nursing staff and implement policies to ensure safe and appropriate patient care.

 This requirement is meant to improve patient care by increasing the hospital oversight of nursing staff, which has been shown to improve nurse staffing levels and quality of care.